-- (1) Audit fees were billed for professional services rendered for the audit of the Corporation's consolidated financial statements and quarterly reads of the Corporation's quarterly consolidated financial statements. - (2) Audit-related fees were billed for assurance and related services that are reasonably related to the performance of the audit or review of the annual consolidated financial statements and are not reported under the audit fee line above. - (3) Other fees are billed for services other than the audit fees, audit-related fees and income tax fees.
-These services consisted primarily of due diligence and translation services. - (4) Income tax fees were billed for the review of income tax returns and consultations.
+- (1) Audit fees were billed for professional services rendered for the audit of the Corporation's consolidated financial statements and quarterly reads of the Corporation's quarterly consolidated financial statements.
+The increase this year, compared to last year, is explained by the fees incurred in fiscal 2014 for the audit of APPH - (2) Audit-related fees were billed for assurance and related services that are reasonably related to the performance of the audit or review of the annual consolidated financial statements and are not reported under the audit fee line above.
+The increase this year, compared to last year, is explained by the fees incurred in fiscal 2014 for the due diligence work performed for the acquisition of APPH. - (3) Other fees are billed for services other than the audit fees, audit-related fees and income tax fees.
+These services consisted primarily of translation services. - (4) Income tax fees were billed for the review of income tax returns and consultations.
+The increase this year, compared to last year, is explained by the fees incurred in fiscal 2014 for the due diligence work performed for the acquisition of APPH.